Key Verse about Worship & God's Holiness:

 God is holy and as such is awe-inspiring.

 - It is about who He is, as a holy and righteous God, that sets the standard, not our man-made regulations or practices.

 - It is about following after Him, not what other people or churches are doing.

 God looks for people who so acknowledge the magnificence of His holiness that they not only seek to line up all they do in accordance with who He is but they also set apart their very being to His glory so as to be identified with Him and His ways.
 These are people who recognize that the end does not justify the means.
 They realize the importance of following His ways in all they do.
 They want to so adorn themselves that they "make the teaching about God our Savior attractive" (Titus 2:10).

 Implications for the Worship Leader:

-- Stress the need to come before a holy God on His terms.
-Guard against, however, giving any illusion that we come into worship on our own merits.
-Always hold up the cross of Jesus as the means by which we can approach a holy God.
-See Hebrews 9:1-14 and 10:1-14.
+- Stress the need to come before a holy God on His terms without giving any illusion that we come into worship on our own merits.

 Implications for the Individual Worshiper: